-ICPC derived the powers to effect seizures of moveable and immovable properties from Sections 37 and 45 of the Corrupt Practices and Other Related Offences Act, 2000 (CPOROA 2000).
-In Sections 47 and 48 of the CPOROA 2000, the Commission obtained forfeiture of assets through Court process.
+ICPC derives the powers to effect seizures of moveable and immovable properties from Sections 37 and 45 of the Corrupt Practices and Other Related Offences Act, 2000 (CPOROA 2000), while Sections 47 and 48 of the CPOROA 2000, gives the Commission powers to forfeit assets through Court process.

 However, depending on the type of case and jurisdiction involved, the Commission has various legal tools available in asset recovery and management.

 - Non-Conviction based (NCB) forfeiture, followed by an MLA

 - Any other avenues, such as taxation, fines and compensation